tokuhirom/Minilla/README.md

 This step will run the \`git remote\`.
 If there's no remote, minilla will abort.

+## CheckReleaseBranch

+Cheking git's current branch is \`release.branch\` key in minil.toml.
+If no match, minilla will abort.

 ## BumpVersion

 Minilla will show 'Next Release?' prompt.
 You can input next version number.